Homesteading Family Logo

 • Corn – Corn prefers to be near beans, squash, bush or pole beans (Three Sisters Method), as do cucumbers and melons.
 These climbing plants will use the corn stalk as a trellis.

-• Garlic – The smell of garlic repels common pests to cabbage and tomato plants, and garlic can help prevent fungal overgrowth on pepper plants.
+• Garlic – The smell of garlic naturally repels common pests to cabbage and tomato plants, and garlic can help prevent fungal overgrowth on pepper plants.
 Growing garlic can also repel Japanese beetles when planted near blueberries and raspberries.

 • Lettuce – Onions and radishes work well to repel and deter pests away from your lettuce crop, and lettuce planted near radishes has been known to produce more tender radishes.
 Beans and peas will work to give lettuce a needed nitrogen boost, and carrots grow deeper than the lettuce’s shallow root system, so the two won’t compete for space and nutrients.